Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/23_strategies.md

 ### The No's

-- JOINT_GENOTYPE, STATS, MULTIQC cannot be split
+- MULTIQC cannot be split
     - 1. Biology: Variants need to be called across all samples in the cohort in the scaling up section
     - 2. Technical: MULTIQC needs all the files to compile the report
 - Multi-threading is not supported by all tools.